inria-larsen/icub-learning-trajectories/README.md

 8. Go back to the matlab windows and follow the instruction.

-## Actual development (V2)
+## Current development (V2)
 In this version, we began to implement the code to be launch on the real iCub.
 We take into account information about external forces.
-We just need to be able to modify the compliance of the robot arm to finish this work.